vicenteopaso/vicenteopaso/README.md

-### Highly qualified Frontend Architect and Tech Lead with over 20 years of experience producing high-performance applications.

-Highly accomplished and driven Technical Lead and Frontend Architect with over 20 years of experience in managing teams and launching high-performance applications.
+__Highly accomplished and driven Technical Lead and Frontend Architect with over 20 years of experience in managing teams and launching high-performance applications.
 Adept at combining creative expression with advanced frontend development skills to produce sophisticated interfaces that enhance user experiences.
-Proven track record of significantly advancing developer experience, codebase reliability and quality, and successful deployments leading to polished user experiences that increase engagement and company profits.
+Proven track record of significantly advancing developer experience, codebase reliability and quality, and successful deployments leading to polished user experiences that increase engagement and company profits.__

 &nbsp;